 New approaches to make solar cells alternative to roof-top Silicon panels include Dye-Sensitized Solar Cells (DSSCs) [1].
 They use organic dyes, which under the action of light liberate electrons and inject them into the semiconductor anode, on which they are grafted (fig. 1).
 The electron transfer process is ultrafast, i.e. it occurs within a picosecond or less (10-12 s).
-The dyes are regenerated to their neutral form on a slower micro-second time scale through an electrolyte, and the whole solar cells is then a source for electric current.
+The dyes are regenerated to their neutral form on a slower micro-second time scale through an electrolyte, and the whole solar cell is then a source for electric current.

 The whole power conversion efficiency (PCE) of the device is a result of many detailed molecular steps, but in many instances the first limiting step is the primary electron transfer [2] from the dye into the TiO_2 .
-In our lab, we can measure the speed and the efficiency of the reaction via femtosecond transient absorption spectroscopy (fs-TAS), and compare for instance different molecules, thereby identifying the most efficient systems.
+In our lab, we can measure the speed and the efficiency of the reaction via femtosecond fluorescence (FLUPS) and transient absorption spectroscopy (fs-TAS).